-After installation, you will need to program the oil quantity sensor and electronics before it will give you useful information.
-Details are below.
+After installation, you will need to program the oil quantity sensor and electronics before it will give you useful information for your aircraft.
+See the details below.

 MODES of OPERATION

 There are several modes of operation.
 Modes 2 thru 5 are programming modes.